Jakobx99/P9Project/README.md

 ___
 DISCLAIMER
 ----------
-This folder contains material for the P9 project of group hci923e18 at Aalborg University in the Autumn of 2018.
+This folder contains material for the P10 project of group hci1025f19 at Aalborg University in the Spring of 2019.

 The material used in this folder is intended for the use of the group, supervisor, censor and University alone.
 Unauthorized use is not allowed.